tidalmigrations/tidalmigrations.github.io/pages/api/importing_servers.md

 title: Importing Servers
 keywords: servers, import, multiple, endpoint, zone
 last_updated: Feb 22, 2018
-summary: "Importing Servers with the Tidal Migrations API"
+summary: "Importing Servers with the Tidal API"
 sidebar: main_sidebar
 redirect_from: import_servers.html
 permalink: import-servers.html
 ---

-Tidal Migrations's API includes the import endpoint to help you import your servers.
+Tidal's API includes the import endpoint to help you import your servers.
-Before using the endpoint, you must authenticate to the Tidal Migrations API:
+Before using the endpoint, you must authenticate to the Tidal API:
 [Authentication Guide](index.html)

 ## Start using the endpoint!